ixilai/MAVFusion/README.md

 You can also download at [(Google Drive)](https://drive.google.com/file/d/1C-pSoCi4qJREyL-eaOkWBWxsANAe3ZuS/view?usp=sharing)

+You should place it in the "checkpoint/" directory.

 #### 2. MAVFusion pretrained model (manual download required)

 The MAVFusion checkpoint can be downloaded separately from Google Drive: